-There are two options for increasing the capacity:
+There are two options for increasing capacity:

-• Reducing the distance between the base stations.

-This means that the cells overlap more, giving the subscriber access to the base stations of the neighbouring cells.
-This results in a more even wireless quality.
-However, this can result in considerable installation costs for an existing system.

-Installing parallel base stations.
+- Reducing the distance between the base stations. - This means that the cells overlap more, giving the subscriber access to the base stations of the neighbouring cells.
+This results in more even wireless quality.
+However, this can result in considerable installation costs for an existing system. - Installing parallel base stations.

 The cell size remains generally constant but the number of possible connections increases.
-Installing the base stations close to one another means that the additional assembly costs are low, but a minimum distance must be observed between the base stations (→ Technical conditions, page 11).
+Installing the base stations close to one another means that the additional assembly costs are low.
+A minimum distance between base stations must be observed however (+ Technical conditions, P. 16).

-To keep the costs for the devices and for the installation and maintenance low, as few base stations as possible should be installed.
+To keep the costs low for the devices, and for installation and maintenance, the typical requirement is to keep the number of base stations as low as possible.
+Despite this, as much as necessary needs to be planned to safeguard capacity and wireless coverage.